Flowering Meadow Wildflowers

 Simply enter the length and width of the area, to calculate how much you need.

-Flowering Meadow contains a simply stunning array of classic British cornfield annuals and longer-lasting perennials.
+Flowering Meadow contains a simply stunning array of classic British cornfield annuals and longer-lasting perennial wildflowers.
 The grass species in this mix are meticulously matched to their wildflower counterparts to create a meadow as it would naturally occur in uncultivated land.
 The grass in this mix will grow first after sown, creating a nursery for the RHS Plant for Pollinators wildflowers to thrive in.

 Mixture Breakdown